eclipse-ee4j/metro-saaj/security.md

 <br>

-This document explains how to set up authentication in the SAAJ reference implementation, and how to set up HTTPS for secure message exchange.
+This document explains how to set up authentication in the Eclipse Implementation of Jakarta SOAP with Attachments, and how to set up HTTPS for secure message exchange.

 ### Authentication

-For basic authentication, the SAAJ reference implementation uses the `userInfo` part of the URL specification.
+For basic authentication, the Eclipse Implementation of Jakarta SOAP with Attachments uses the `userInfo` part of the URL specification.

 *   Set up a user for the underlying container.
 Tomcat users need to edit `<TOMCAT_HOME>/conf/tomcat-users.xml`.
 *   Add a security constraint in `web.xml`.
 For example: